creativescala/creative-scala/src/pages/adt/adt.md

 How do you think `PathElement` is defined in terms of sum and product types?

 <div class="solution">
-A `PathElement` is sum type, as it is:
+A `PathElement` is a sum type, as it is:
 - a `MoveTo`; or
 - a `LineTo`; or
 - a `CurveTo`.